 Practice Education PGCertStudy level: Postgraduate

-The Postgraduate Certificate (PgCert) in Practice Education has been designed to build on these established provisions and to facilitate the development of experienced and expert practitioners in social work.
+The Postgraduate Certificate (PgCert) in Practice Education has been designed to build on your early career development and to facilitate your development as an experienced and expert practitioner in social work with the ability to teach, mentor and assess others in the workplace.

 Year of entry